 Locker room: The modern, circular room has a diameter of 60 feet and 6 inches — the same distance from a pitcher’s mound to home plate.
 There is a lounge area in the middle and an impressive alternate logo on the ceiling.

-The logo, locker panels and the room’s perimeter lights can change colors to fit different situations, such as before a day game or the late-night return from a road trip.
+The logo, LOCKERS and the room’s perimeter lights can change colors to fit different situations, such as before a day game or the late-night return from a road trip.

 Manager Joe Maddon also has a more spacious office.